JohannesPausch/JohannesPausch.github.io/CV.md

 ## Current Role
 Since September 2019: Teaching and Research Fellow and Director of Studies for Mathematics at St. Catharine's College, and at the
-Department of Applied Mathematics and Theoretical Physics, University of Cambridge
+Department of Applied Mathematics and Theoretical Physics, University of Cambridge Since October 2020, I have been a Tutor at St. Catharine's College.

 ## Previous Positions and Education